Teensy 4.1 based synthesizer using PJRC Audio Board and Audio Lib

 Github has source code, model files and documents

-Build Guide and User Manual are here - Docs
+Build Guide and User Manual for T4.1 (PCB Rev 1.2) are here - Docs

 See a Youtube demo